FHantke/brave-browser-wiki/Brave-omaha.md

 When update finished, new version's folder is created in `BraveSoftware/Update`.

-The shell program('BraveUpdate.exe`) would not be replaced with newer version because it just load `goopdate.dll` in new folder.
+The shell program(`BraveUpdate.exe`) would not be replaced with newer version because it just load `goopdate.dll` in new folder.
 So, new `goopdate.dll` is still compatible with old shell, old shell is reused.